dansmyers/IntroToCS-Fall-2019/Labs/A-We_Use_Computers_To_Make_Videogames.md

 ## Screen Saver

-Modify the program to make a screen saver of your choice.
+After you finish the main lab, modify the program to make a screen saver of your choice.
 Start by making the ball switch to a random color every time it hits an edge.